 Thanks to its high-quality research and study programmes as well as a strong focus on social engagement, UM has quickly built up a solid reputation.
 Today it is considered one of the best young universities in the world.

-Within Horizon 2020, there are so-called National Contact Points (NCPs) – dedicated research consulting bureaus – which provide support and guidance in preparing proposals and project realisation.
-The EU funded project “Net4Society” is the international network of National Contact Points for Societal Challenge 6, “Europe in a changing world: Inclusive, innovative and reflective societies”.
+Within Horizon Europe, there are so-called National Contact Points (NCPs) – dedicated research consulting bureaus – which provide support and guidance in preparing proposals and project realisation.
+The EU funded project “Net4Society” is the international network of National Contact Points for Cluster 2, “Culture, Creativity and Inclusive Society”.

 The main goal of Net4Society is both to improve the quality of consulting and to support researchers in submitting successful proposals in this funding area as well as to increase the visibility of SSH research.
 National Contact Points are available to applicants in all EU member states and many other countries.
 They provide individual guidance and support in the application for European research funding for free.

 Net4Society was originally founded in 2008 during the 7th European Research Framework Programme (FP7, 2007-2013) as the network of National Contact Points for Socio-Economic Sciences and the Humanities (SSH).
 Since 2008, Net4Society has been increasing the quality of consulting in the field of social sciences and humanities and currently for SC6, through capacity building and networking measures.
 Currently, over 80 NCPs in 59 countries in Europe and beyond are part of the network.

 At the RFIEA Foundation

 The Network brings together 25 Institutes for Advanced Study across Europe.
 It was created in 2004 to stimulate a dialogue on IAS practices and possible forms of cooperation.
 Within the whole network, more than 500 researchers are hosted every year for up to one full academic year.